 Apply the three-axis rubric to the candidate list with a small cross-functional team — IT, legal, one business unit leader.
 The point is to surface disagreement about risk and integration complexity before commitment, not after.

 Deploy the high-signal pilot in week 10.
 Stand up the measurement infrastructure for all three pilots so the baseline runs in parallel with early deployment.
 The measurement infrastructure carries as much weight as the AI itself.
-Organizations that measure rigorously are 3x more likely to scale from pilot to production.

 Leadership insists on customer-facing as Pilot 1.
 What now?